 Lanzarote is full of wonderful tourist attractions, and a quick web search will quickly list them for you, with all the information you could possibly want to know about them.
 But what about the secret places only the locals know about?
 The places you won’t find in any tourist guide?
 You’d be surprised how many there are!

 We’re going to share five secret places with you now:

 Mirador de Guinate

 Take the main road from Haria and Maguez towards The Mirador del Rio.
 When you see the sign for Guinate tropical park, turn left and follow the road through the village and out of the other side.
 Eventually, you will come to a dead end, which opens into a car parking area.
 You’ll hardly ever see anyone else there, but the car park provides an amazing view of La Graciosa, and the salt pans and beach below the Mirador.

 From the roundabout in Tinajo, turn into the town towards Timanfaya.
 Take the third turning to your right (by the Ferreteria) and follow the road.
 It will eventually become a dirt track – keep going!
 When you drop down to sea level, you’ll come to the “lost” village of Tenesar.
-There are people living there still, and others who use the properties at the weekends, but many of the houses are ruins.
+There are people living there still, and others who use the properties at the weekends.
 It’s a fascinating place!